You Don’t Have to Choose Between Being a Good Mother and Building Your Career

 - Dr. Kerry O’Brien, biology teacher at St. Albans School

-Joining one of the scheduled sessions of the 4-week, 20 lesson course costs $99.
-Taking the course beginning on a date of your own choosing costs $249.
-All major credit cards are accepted for payment through the Ruzuku course website using Stripe (like PayPal, only easier to use!).
+Joining one of the global sessions of the 4-week, 20 lesson course costs $199 US.
+All major credit cards are accepted for payment (in all currencies) through the Ruzuku course website using Stripe (like PayPal, only easier to use!).
 If you know the course would help you, but you have a financial hardship, contact Lori at email@example.com to discuss financial assistance options.

 Do you have a question that wasn’t answered here?
 E-mail Lori directly at firstname.lastname@example.org.

 Stay In Touch